HenryRiddallWork/DevOps-Course-Starter/README.md

 ```

 You should now (or at least within a few seconds) be able to access the app from the IPs within the inventory.ini file on port 8080.

+## Security

+### Encryption at rest

+We are using Azure Cosmos DB and therefore all data is encrypted using AES-256 encryption as this is the default for that service.